Project C01: Anisotropic thermal transport in layered hybrid materials

 Project C03 focuses on the development of techniques that allow for probing electronic and thermal conductivity on a local scale, which will be based on atomic force microscopy (AFM) and other scanning probe methods.
 AFM probes the surface topography and surface properties such as adhesion, elasticity, and surface potential in addition to the in- and cross-plane electronic conductivity of the sample.
 This setup will allow for 2-point probe measurements of conductivity in the nanometre regime and will be correlated with scanning microwave impedance spectroscopy or nano-dielectric spectroscopy to determine sub-surface properties.

-Project C04: Modulation of electron and terminal transport in nanostructured blend/copolymer systems by thermomechanical control
+Project C04: Modulation of electron and thermal transport in nanostructured blend/copolymer systems by thermomechanical control

 Project C04 investigates percolating networks on different scales for electron and heat transport through phase-separated polymer blends.
 Electron and heat-transporting nanofillers will be used to create carrier-type specific 3D confinements within an insulating polymeric matrix.
 The structure and size of the percolating network will be controlled by adding tailor-made block copolymers in combination with elaborate processing techniques.
 Furthermore, the influence of thermal and mechanical loads on the respective transport properties will be evaluated, which can also be used to manipulate the thermal and electric conductivity.